Last Updated on April 23, 2023 by Matt Zavadil

 Another problem when it comes to failure in any business is a lack of sales and marketing skills.

-Most people in multilevel marketing programs don’t have a clue how to generate leads or sell products or services.
+Most people in multilevel marketing programs haven’t been shown how to generate leads or sell products or services.

 They resort to using outdated and ineffective methods like spamming friends and family on social media, cold calling, or door-to-door sales.